Experienced Criminal Defense Attorney Handling Assault Cases in Boulder, CO

 Penalties for the Crime of Assault in Colorado

 First-degree assault is considered a “crime of violence,” and is a felony offense.
 Crimes of violence are usually subject to stiffer penalties as compared to non-violent crimes.
-For assault in the first degree, the punishment may include between 10 and 32 years in prison, and/or a fine of between $3,000 and $750,000.
+For felony assault in the first degree, the punishment may include between 10 and 32 years in prison, and/or a fine of between $3,000 and $750,000.

 Second-degree assault is also a felony offense.
 If you use a deadly weapon during an assault, it is considered a crime of violence, which will result in a sentence enhancement.
 A sentence for non-violent second-degree assault may include a sentence of between 2 and 6 years in prison and $2,000 to $500,000 in fines, while a violent crime enhancement will result in a sentence of between 5 and 16 years in prison.

-Possible Defenses to Physical Assault Charges
+Possible Defenses to First, Second, and Third-Degree Assault Charges